Renewable Heat Incentive scandal: Public inquiry

 On 19 January 2017, Finance Minister Máirtín Ó Muilleoir established a public inquiry into the RHI scheme.
 The public inquiry was chaired by Sir Patrick Coghlin, a retired member of the Court of Appeal of Northern Ireland.

 In March 2018, David Sterling, who served as Permanent Secretary of DETI at the time of the scheme's implementation, claimed that civil servants "broke their own rules to acquiesce in the DUP and Sinn Féin's desire for secrecy".
-Sterling, who is currently running Northern Ireland as its top civil servant, claimed that the DUP and Sinn Féin wanted to thwart Freedom of Information requests and meetings were not minuted so information could not be made available to the public through these requests.
+Sterling, who was then running Northern Ireland as its top civil servant, claimed that the DUP and Sinn Féin wanted to thwart Freedom of Information requests and meetings were not minuted so information could not be made available to the public through these requests.
 Sterling also said that "there was a belief among senior civil servants and politicians that Northern Ireland should get as much money from the Treasury as possible".

 Arlene Foster's special adviser Andrew Crawford was called to give evidence to the public inquiry.
 He said he believed that all meetings were minuted and if meetings weren't minuted, it "had not been at the request of the minister".
 Sir Patrick, the inquiry head, said the only person who seemed to be "unaware" that notes had not been produced was Crawford.
 Crawford said it was an "innuendo" that no notes were taken of meetings.

 Foster was called to give evidence to the inquiry in April 2018.
 She denied personal responsibility for the scheme and said it was "a matter of deep regret".
 Foster said that she had "allowed herself to be led by officials and by evidence as to what was the best way forward".
 The inquiry also heard that she effectively wrote a "blank cheque" for the scheme without knowing its full cost.

 The report was issued on 13 March 2020.
 It concluded that the "compounding of errors and omissions over time and a failure of attention" was the cause of the majority of what had gone wrong.
 Arlene Foster apologised for the failings in the implementation of the scheme.